 In his youth, Robert Downey Jr. was a notorious bad boy.
 Also part of the ’80s “Brat Pack,” he gained a reputation through his films such as Less Than Zero.
 Unfortunately, however, during the 1990s, Downey’s public image was tainted by his obvious substance problem coupled along with multiple arrests.

 At one point, he was even sentenced to a three-year prison term that was reduced to one year and a fine.
-Somehow, he managed to rise from the ashes and today is one of the most successful stars in the business.
+Somehow, he managed to rise from the ashes and today is one of the most successful stars in the business, mostly for his character Iron Man.

 Linda Cardellini’s Career Went Stagnant After Scooby-Doo